 family's father and get him restored "for the sake of the

 family", rather than divorce "for the sake of the family".
-Now, in those days, we didn't have support for abused women or even shelters, and there I was with no understanding.
-Years earlier, I sought a psychologist who asked me, "What did you do to cause it?".
-I didn't cause it!
-I had to scrounge money for bus fare and risk my life to get help.
-Now he said it was my fault, but I was the victim!
+Now, in those days, we didn't have support for abused women or even shelters, and there I was with no understanding, about to pioneer.

-Church, guarded against a conversion, as I dared to enter the Protestant Nazarene doors because I was so desperate for answers I'd hoped I would find to save my marriage.
+Church, guarded as I dared to enter the Protestant Nazarene doors.
+I was so desperate for answers I'd do anything to save my marriage.

 As my eyes were opened, I

 realized I had a part in our troubles, and owned my sins of omission rather than commission.
 I never swore at him, called him names, or was mean, I didn't have a mean bone in my body, but I had not shown him appreciation for

 his role as our protector and provider, or in his fiscal leadership, nor had I expressed

 encouragement for him to be the man he could be, and praise for the man I loved.
 Is that all there is to it? learned he may have lived

 a life of quiet desperation as he sought to gain recognition and respect from me.
 Starved for my love expressed by appreciation because there wasn't much to appreciate him for, turned into resentment and exaggerated his suppressed anger, making it impossible to talk with him.
 A cycle I could break.

-I wasn't responsible for his demonic anger, or decision to turn to alcohol, but I was grieved over what I could have changed, and could have been mitigated.
-He was a wounded abused man from childhood and his own father's abandonment.
+I wasn't responsible for his rage or decision to turn to alcohol, but I was grieved over what I could have changed, and could have mitigated.

 I began a letter

 writing campaign to him on the ship off Viet Nam.
 I asked him to forgive me and give me another

 chance.
-However, there was no forgiveness; everyday I received nothing but dead silence when the mailman passed my door his rejection was driven home to me.
-After two months, which equals 60 rejections, I had kept writing to him, now I got a letter.
+However, there was no forgiveness; everyday I received nothing but dead silence.
+The mailman passed my door his rejection was driven home to me.
+After two months, and 60 rejections, I got a letter.
 I excitedly ripped it open, only to read: "If you write one

-Finally, after five months I was losing hope in constant rejection.
+Finally, after five months I was losing hope.
 Every day I'd look down the street of Navy Housing duplexes for the mailman, coming down the row as he delivered mail from door to door, and then crushed as he passed our door.
 Every day another rejection stabbed my heart and I turned and wept.The other wives received mail from their husbands which they joyfully shared together under the clotheslines.
 Their friendly inquiries to me only drove home the point that I didn't have a husband.
-Rejected and left out, I realized Don would be home soon.
-I watched hope slip away as I was forced to face reality and give
+Rejected and left out, I realized Jack would be home soon.
+I watched time slip away as I was forced to face reality and give

 My dad had taught me, "never give

 give up hope.
 If you give up hope you might as well be dead".
 He was right; I might as well be dead.
 He never gave up hope to rescue lives.
 His heroism was documented in the newspaper many times, and I was his daughter.